 It is important for drivers in West Virginia to be cognizant of the state’s distracted driving legislation.
 Courts in many states, including West Virginia, recognize that when a particular driver violates a traffic law or engages in explicit prohibited activity, that evidence of such violations, whether through citation or otherwise, can be admissible and demonstrative of a driver’s actual liability.
 Many insurance policies are now also putting in place difference distracted driving clauses, which may adversely affect your coverage and policies amounts, if and when you are involved in an accident where it is determined that distracted driving was at issue.
 As such, West Virginia drivers should pay close attention to the distracted driving laws in the state, including the state’s effort to focus on “Turn it Off.
 Put it Down.
 Just Drive.”

-Let Our Attorneys Help You Today
+Let Our Car Accident Attorneys Help You Today

 If you or someone you know has been involved in a car accident as a result of distracted driving, you need attorneys with experience in such personal injury matters.
 Colombo Law is highly experienced in such matters and can evaluate your potential legal claims on your behalf.
+Contact us for a FREE case review.